cubiclesoft/php-misc/docs/xterm.md

 Parameters:

-* $mode - A string containing one of 'interactive', 'interactive_echo', 'readline', 'readline_secure', or 'none'.
+* $mode - A string containing one of "interactive", "interactive_echo", "readline", "readline_secure", or "none".

 Returns:  Nothing.